 And a lot of it just has to do with being genuine.

 I will, before we get fully into the questions – we've got several teed up for our panelist, introduce Smith.ai and why we're presenting this today.
 We're a virtual receptionist service.
-We answer calls, chats, texts, and Facebook messages for small businesses, many of whom are our lawyers and law firms, solo and small practices up to more medium-sized enterprises.
+We answer calls, chats, and texts for small businesses, many of whom are our lawyers and law firms, solo and small practices up to more medium-sized enterprises.

 And we see the power of networking at work every day for our clients.
 And we also know that the timeliness of this webinar, you know, we are amides COVID right now and there is limited cash.
 And what do you do when you're limited on cash?
 You cash in on your time?